ahawkins/hawkins.io/blog/_posts/advanced_caching/2012-07-11-advanced_caching_part_7-tips_and_tricks.md

 load, then a separate request will be made for correct tokens.

-You need to create a new controller that `responds_to` JavaScript and return some JS for the browser to evaluate.
-Make sure this controller authenticates the current user!
-Here's how you can replace the information in the meta tag.
+You need to create a new controller that `responds_to` JavaScript and return some JS for the browser to evaluate. **Make sure this request authenticates the current user!** Here's how you can replace the information in the meta tag.
 You can also use this

 ```javascript